A Woman in Berlin (film): German critics

-The film received strong reviews for its brutal truthfulness.
+American critics

+Metacritic, which uses a weighted average, assigned the film a score of 74 out of 100, based on 16 critics, indicating "generally favorable" reviews.

 The Washington Post described it as "A clear-eyed portrait of a highly charged chapter in Germany's history, a history that once again proves rewarding fodder for an alert artistic imagination."
 The reviewer wrote that after the film portrays the initial rapes and assaults against German women by Soviet soldiers, it takes a "much more somber and morally complex turn."
 The protagonist and her mostly women neighbors must "navigate a city that's become a physical and psychic no-man's land."

-Roger Ebert noted that "Yes, she profits from their liaison, and yes, he eventually takes up her offer.
+Roger Ebert wrote that "Yes, she profits from their liaison, and yes, he eventually takes up her offer.
 But for each there is the illusion that this is something they choose to do....The woman and man [Andrei] make the best accommodation they can with the reality that confronts them."

 The Austin Chronicle praised Hoss "in a supremely complex and modulated performance."
 It described the film as "that rarest of wartime dramas: an intimate, sorrowful glimpse into the heart and loins of the hellish aftermath of war."

+The film won Best International Film at the 24th Annual Santa Barbara International Film Festival.

+Analysis

+In her analysis of the film’s reception in Germany and Russia, Yuliya von Saal—a historian at the Institute of Contemporary History in Munich—summarized that the film attempts a joint German-Russian approach to the subject of sexual violence and seeks "to give a face to the rape victims through Nina Hoss, without demonizing the Red Army."
+Russian critics were described as perceiving the film as serving to relativize German crimes and inverting the roles of perpetrator and victim; a film that left out the approximately 27 million Soviet war dead resulting from the German war of annihilation known as Operation Barbarossa, while "portraying the Red Army as a force of drunken mass rapists and relativizing German crimes."
+In Germany, conversely, the film was largely viewed as a tedious, politically correct "mainstream prestige project" in which the sexual violence inflicted upon German women by Soviet soldiers was downplayed through a "melodramatic—bordering on kitschy—" romantic storyline.
+Because the film treated the historical context somewhat carelessly, it could not avoid the risk of "creating an antithesis to one's own culpability" and, like no other, reflects the "difficulties and fears involved in dealing with this highly complex, extremely sensitive, and politically fraught subject."